 8 Ways to Make an Impact on Your Next Vacay

-With 2020 on the horizon, there’s never been a better time to plan a trip with a deeper purpose.
-But as we approach a new decade, we find ourselves pondering how we can do good as we seek out the places pulling on our heartstrings.
+With post-pandemic travel at the forefront, there’s never been a better time to plan a trip with a deeper purpose.
+As we approach this new phase, we find ourselves pondering how we can do good as we seek out the places pulling on our heartstrings.

-Over the course of nearly thirty years, SmartFlyer has built a community comprised of thousands of loyal clients, hundreds of experienced travel advisors and dozens of dedicated support staff, each chipping away at their respective bucketlists.
+Over the course of nearly thirty years and counting, SmartFlyer has built a community comprised of thousands of loyal clients, hundreds of experienced travel advisors and dozens of dedicated support staff, each chipping away at their respective bucket lists.
 From checking into the world’s most iconic hotels to setting sail on voyages winding through the planet’s most remote waterways, we’ll travel practically any lengths in the pursuit of adventure.
 But as we approach a new decade, we find ourselves pondering how we can do good in the world as we seek out the places pulling on our heartstrings.

 Fortunately, we’re not alone in our endeavors to make an impact.
 With increasing frequency, our guests are proactively seeking out their travel advisors’ guidance in finding both life-enriching experiences.
 Cue: our passion for matching each unique client with itineraries tailored to their specific interests.
 And with organizations doing impressive work in the sustainability and philanthropy sectors all over the world, there are more opportunities than ever before to finding deeper meaning while traveling.

 But, that doesn’t mean every single one is right for you; it’s about finding the mission that sets your soul on fire, which is where we come in.
 Here’s a shortlist of some of our favorite philanthropy efforts happening around the world: